al11588/DataIncubatorAssignment/README.md

 # Data Incubator Assignment

+# Description:

+I created a

 # Question:

-1. Hypothesis Testing: Let’s talk about t-tests, p-values.
+* **Hypothesis Testing**: Let’s talk about t-tests, p-values.
 How are they related?
 What is it telling you?
 How does it relate to precision-recall?
 What are the underlying assumptions?